genxbe/kx-devutils/README.md

 ## Installation

 This plugin can only be installed with composer!
-If you are not using the scheduler you can install the plugin as a dev dependency.
+If you are not using the maintenance mode or scheduler you can install the plugin as a dev dependency.

 ### As a dev dependency